-Findings from the comprehensive needs assessment and resource inequity have been embedded in the development of the 2023-24 LCAP, in alignment with ATSI requirements, and our schoolwide and organization wide initiatives: Community Schools, MTSS, Literacy, Math & Attendance/Chronic Absenteeism; in consultation with our educational partners.
-Wonderful College Prep Academy has utilized the LCAP to meet ATSI Planning requirements as instructed to CDE's ATSI planning summary requirements, utilizing the LCAP to meet ATSI Planning requirements.
+Findings from the comprehensive needs assessment have been embedded in the development of the 2023-24 LCAP, in alignment with our schoolwide and organization wide initiatives: Community Schools, MTSS, Literacy, Math & Attendance/Chronic Absenteeism; in consultation with our educational partners.

-Wonderful College Prep Academy was also the recipient of the MTSS SUMS grant Cohort 3; and continues to implement and strengthen its Multi-tiered System of Supports (MTSS) and strengthening its Response to Intervention (Rtl).
+Wonderful College Prep Academy-Lost Hills was also the recipient of the MTSS SUMS grant Cohort 3; and continues to implement and strengthen its Multi-tiered System of Supports (MTSS) and strengthening its Response to Intervention (Rtl).
 MTSS is a systemic, continuous-improvement framework in which data-based problem solving and decision-making is practiced across all levels of the school's system for supporting students.
 This comprehensive framework focuses on the Common Core Sate Standards, core instruction, differentiated learning, student-centered learning, individualized student needs and the alignment of systems necessary for all students' academic, behavioral, and social success.
 MTSS has a broader scope than does Response to Intervention (Rtl), because MTSS includes focusing on aligning the entire system of initiatives, supports, and resources and systematically addressing support for all students, including gifted and high achievers.